 We will disable accounts and terminate service for abusive behavior or for creating, storing or sharing illegal or egregious content, particularly when it risks or depicts harm to others.

 Some of the common types of abhorrent content or behavior which violate Dropbox policies and can lead to an account being disabled include:

-- Child sexual exploitation and abuse material, including illegal child sexual abuse material or any content which sexually exploits minors (In accordance with US law, when Dropbox becomes aware of apparent child sexual abuse material on our Services, we will make a report to the National Center for Missing and Exploited Children)
+- Child sexual exploitation and abuse material, including illegal child sexual abuse material or any content which sexually exploits minors (in accordance with US law, when Dropbox becomes aware of apparent child sexual abuse material on our Services, we'll make a report to the National Center for Missing and Exploited Children).

 When an account is disabled, all access to the account and content on Dropbox is terminated.

 Our team takes extreme care in enforcing our policies.
 If you think we made a mistake in disabling your account, you can ask us to review your account by using this form.

 Team admins can disable team accounts and delete members from their teams.
 For more information, visit this page.
 If you’re on a team and your account was disabled, please first contact your team administrator.